oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 ### 3.12.2 Localizable multiformatMessageStrings <a id='localizable-multiformatmessagestrings'></a>

 Certain `multiformatMessageString`-valued properties in this document, for example, `reportingDescriptor.shortDescription` ([§3.49.9](#reportingdescriptor-object--shortdescription-property)), can be translated into other languages.
-We describe these properties as being “localizable.”
+We describe these properties as being "localizable."
 The description of every localizable property will state that it is localizable.

 ### 3.12.3 text property <a id='multiformatmessagestring-object--text-property'></a>